 Establish healthy limits and boundaries

-Learn your limits and enhance your communication skills to develop a healthy path through this illness and accept help from others for support.
+Identify your limits.
+Learn to pace.
+And enhance your communication skills to develop a healthy path through this illness and accept help from others for support.

 Psychotherapy Services are provided by Christina Janiga, BSc, MACP, RP

-Sometimes it is hard to access professionals when you do not have insurance coverage and finances are limited.
-We offer affordable counselling at a reduced fee in person at our Burlington, ON office and online through secure video and telephone options.
+Sometimes it is hard to access Lyme literate professionals when you do not have insurance coverage and finances are limited.
+We offer affordable counselling at a reduced fee in person at our Burlington, Ontario office and online through secure video and telephone options.

-Our counselling intern, Kylie Smith provides options for sliding scale and reduce fee services.
+Our counselling intern, Amy Jacobs provides options for sliding scale and reduce fee services.
 Her services are supervised by Christina Janiga, BSc, MACP, RP.